 The proposed bill, Substitute Bill No. 1510, introduces several revisions to the education statutes, primarily focusing on retirement benefits for educators and the allocation of grant funds.
-Notably, it amends the calculation of normal retirement benefits for educators, increasing the percentage from two percent to two and two-tenths percent for those with full-time credited service in designated alliance districts.
-Additionally, it specifies that early retirement benefits will not be actuarially reduced for the first six months of early retirement for members retiring from alliance districts.
-The bill also revises the responsibilities of the Department of Education regarding grant programs, allowing for a portion of the appropriated funds to be used for supporting grant recipients through technical assistance and training.
+Notably, it amends the calculation of normal retirement benefits under section 10-183g, increasing the benefit to two and two-tenths percent for educators in alliance districts.
+Additionally, it specifies that early retirement benefits will not be actuarially reduced for six months for members retiring from alliance districts.
+The bill also revises the responsibilities of the Department of Education regarding grant programs, allowing it to retain a portion of the appropriated funds to support grant recipients and ensuring that a minimum percentage of funds is allocated to smaller municipalities.

 ED Joint Favorable Substitute Change of Reference: 10-357e